 - and spousal support (alimony).

-Shared Custody Guidelines in Delaware
+Shared Custody Guidelines in Kent and Sussex County, DE

 To ensure that both parents have quality parenting time and visiting time with their children, the state of Delaware aims to provide both parents with equal custody of the child whenever possible.
 After recognizing a time disparity in previous custody guidelines, the Family Court of Delaware adjusted its child custody guidelines to establish fairer time-sharing arrangements.

 The stated goal is for each parent to have as much time with the child as possible.
 The guidelines assume that each parent is a competent and effective parent and that the child is safe with each parent.
 The Court, through either mediation or Court Order, is free to establish a child custody arrangement tailored to the specific needs of a given family.
 If the Court determines that the guidelines are inappropriate, it is free to deviate from them.

 Although the guidelines have some disadvantages and are inappropriate in some situations, they do a lot to promote better relationships through better contact.
 More contact allows children to establish better relationships with each parent.
 More contact also allows a child to feel more comfortable with each parent and home.